Permissionless-Software-Foundation/bch-dex/README.md

 - Wait for the P2WDB to sync and populate bch-dex with trade data.
 You can monitor it with `docker logs --tail 20 -f p2wdb`.
 - Open a web browser and navigate the `http://localhost:4500`.
 You'll be able to see new Offers as they come in and are detected by bch-dex.
 - To take the other side of the trade, click the `Take` button in the UI.
-- You can add the 12-word mnemonic from the `wallet.json` file to the the web wallet, which will mirror your wallet in the UI.
+- You can add the 12-word mnemonic from the `wallet.json` file to the the web wallet, which will mirror your wallet in the UI, and allow you to perform basic wallet functions (send and receive BCH and tokens).

+### Applying Software Updates
+As this is an active project, software updates will happen frequently.
+To apply a software update, perform these steps.

+- Enter the `docker` or `rpi-docker` folder, depending on your hardware target.
+- Bring down the Docker containers with `docker-compose down`.
+- Pull in the software updates with `git pull`
+- Update dependencies with `npm install`
+- Rebuild the Docker containers with `docker-compose build --no-cache`
+- Clean up disk space by deleting old Docker images with `./cleanup-images.sh`
+- Start the Docker containers with `docker-compose up -d`

 ## License